BorisChumichev/modelicaSublimeTextPackage/README.md

 Sublime Text editor comes without syntax definitions for [Modelica language](http://www.modelica.org) by default, so the purpose of this package is to bring Modelica language support to Sublime Text.
 In addition, it provides some handy snippets for commonly used language patterns.

 Also, this package is used by [github/linguist](https://github.com/github/linguist) library in order to perform syntax highlighting of Moldelica sources at github.
+You can [play with it using Lightshow](https://github-lightshow.herokuapp.com/?utf8=%E2%9C%93&scope=source.modelica&grammar_url=https%3A%2F%2Fgithub.com%2FBorisChumichev%2FmodelicaSublimeTextPackage%2Fblob%2Fmaster%2FModelica.tmLanguage&grammar_text=&code_source=from-url&code_url=https%3A%2F%2Fgithub.com%2Fmodelica%2FModelica%2Fblob%2Frelease%2FModelica%25203.2.1%2FElectrical%2FAnalog%2FLines.mo&code=).

 ###Installation